rduplain/nixd/README.md

 files in your package scripts.

-The reason to download the nixd script instead of a system-wide install, is to provide for a self-sufficient boot process.
+The reason to download the nixd script instead of a system-wide install, is to provide for a self-sufficient install process.
 Build yourself a distribution which can boot an environment on all of your target systems without worrying about dependencies.
 If you have detailed OS-level dependencies, write nixd scripts which verify them (in *check*) and print out instructions (in *install*) when they are not met (returning a non-zero exit status on *install* to halt execution).

 **Do** provide locally compiled packages like redis or mongrel2. **Do not** compile complex packages provided by your operating system -- use the tools provided by the OS to inspect and install packages (which you can do in a nixd script).

-If you use a Makefile, you can create a boot target like this one (note literal tab), and create targets which use `boot` as a dependency:
+If you use a Makefile, you can create a install target like this one (note literal tab), and create targets which use `install` as a dependency:

-    boot:
+    install:
-    	nixd/bin/nixd boot
+    	nixd/bin/nixd install

 Clean would then be (carefully) as follows.
 If you want to keep downloads around, do not remove `nixd/src/`.